ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-10-22-most-influential-companies-on-github.md

 <p>TL;DR; Google is the most influential company on Github, but judging by the number of employees, Facebook fares better.
 As expected, javascript is the most used language.</p>

-<p>To calculate the most influential companies we calculate the number of repositories multiplied by the number of stars received.<p>
-<p>Google is the most influential company on Github, followed up by Facebook, Microsoft, Apache and Mozilla.
-Although not in the top, we included Amazon and Apple to see how the other two big tech companies are doing:</p>

 <div class="show-the-codes"><p>Show the code</p></div>
 <div class="wrap-the-codes">
 {% highlight python linenos %}